hkdeven/React-on-Rails/README.md

 Setup is simple and follows standard RoR procedures.

-- Using your terminal, begin by running `git clone https://github.com/hkdeven/React-on-Rails.git` and then `cd React-on-Rails/`
+1. Using your terminal, begin by running `git clone https://github.com/hkdeven/React-on-Rails.git`
+1. Then `cd React-on-Rails/`
+1. Run `bundle install`
-- Then run `bundle install` followed by `rake db:migrate`
+1. Followed by `rake db:migrate`
-- And lastly, `rails s` to launch the server
+1. Lastly, `rails s` to launch the server
-- Party.
+1. Party.
 Like it's 1999.

 ##Enjoy :smile: